Background Optimization

 /wordpress/wp-admin/admin-ajax.php?action=wp_ewwwio_test_optimize&nonce=abc123xyz<br>

-It's a POST request, so it may or may not show the "action" parameter, I just pulled that from my local Apache server.
+It's a POST request, so it may or may not show the "action" parameter, I just pulled that from an Apache server.
 If you can't view your access logs, this is another case where you will need to enlist the help of your web host to find out if they can check the logs or if they have a firewall (or anything else) that would block these requests.

 Lastly, check the logs for any security plugins you are using, or just try turning off your security plugin(s) and running another test.
 Still stuck?
 Give us a holler (below)!